dariushoule/SF-Movie-Maps/readme.md

 Data is loaded from the source using a CLI command.
 Within the applications folder run ```"php artisan load:titles"```.
 This can be automated using a cron job, to keep the application in sync with the datasource on a schedule.

-After processing, information is stored in a your choice of a PostgreSQL or MySQL database.
+After processing, information is stored in your choice of a PostgreSQL or MySQL database.

 ![Image](erd.png?raw=true)